How is Free File different from free filing offered by other firms?

 Will all companies offer preparation and e-filing for my state income tax return?

 No. While most companies that you select to prepare your federal return will support your state income tax return, some may not.
-Before you select a company, you may want to use the “Guide Me To A Company” tool on IRS.gov to determine which companies offer state tax preparation and e-filing services for your state.
+Before you select a company, you may want to use the “Help Me Find Free File Software” tool on IRS.gov to determine which companies offer state tax preparation and e-filing services for your state.
 When you are on the company’s Free File home page, you may also access the state link to view related state forms and any applicable fees.